alimammadzada23/End-to-End-Atom-Gravimeter_A-Digital-Twin/README.md

 to absolute-$g$ recovery, to a full systematic error budget, to large-momentum-transfer scaling, to multi-day stability analysis with the Allan deviation.

-Goal.
-To model how a light-pulse atom gravimeter works — how it reads gg g, what limits its accuracy, what large momentum transfer buys, and how it behaves over time — with runnable code for every step.
+**Goal.** To model how a light-pulse atom gravimeter works — how it reads $g$, what limits its accuracy, what large momentum transfer buys, and how it behaves over time — with runnable code for every step.

 > **Scope:** This is a simulation with synthetic data.
 The orders of
 > magnitude match published rubidium-gravimeter error budgets, but absolute numbers